guhfvbj/copilot-api/README.md

 | Option | Description               | Default | Alias |
 | ------ | ------------------------- | ------- | ----- |
 | --json | Output debug info as JSON | false   | none  |

+## Multi-account usage

+- Add accounts with `npx copilot-api add-account` (interactive device login).
+The older `auth` command also adds an account.
+Account metadata is stored in `~/.local/share/copilot-api/accounts.json` (legacy `github_token` is auto-imported on first run).
+- The server runs on a single port and keeps an account pool.
+The first request of a conversation picks a random account; the rest of that conversation sticks to the same account.
+Conversation keys are derived from `X-Conversation-Id` header if present, otherwise `user` (OpenAI payload) or `metadata.user_id` (Anthropic payload).
+If no key is provided, each request may pick a different account.
+- `GET /usage` returns data for the first account unless you pass `X-Account-Id` to select a specific account.

 ## API Endpoints